POLE BARN DOORS

-Bifolds and One-Piece doors in modern wooden farm buildings require special design
+Hydraulic and bifold barn doors in modern wooden farm buildings require special design

 considerations.
-Build it too wide and too high, and it still might be too
+Build the door too wide and too high, and it still might be too

 small.
 So think BIG!
 Bigger is proving better when specifying the size of